hortonworks-gallery/ambari-opentsdb-service/README.md

 #### An Ambari service for OpenTSDB
 Ambari service for easily installing and managing OpenTSDB on HDP cluster

+Limitations:

+- This is not an officially supported service and *is not meant to be deployed in production systems*.
+It is only meant for testing demo/purposes
+- It does not support Ambari/HDP upgrade process and will cause upgrade problems if not removed prior to upgrade

 Author: [Ali Bajwa](https://www.linkedin.com/in/aliabajwa)

 ##### Setup